andrew/ultimate-awesome/README.md

 - [awesome-zod](https://github.com/omar-dulaimi/awesome-zod) - A collection of awesome Zod resources .
 - [awesome-ml-for-threat-detection](https://github.com/patternex/awesome-ml-for-threat-detection) - A curated list of resources to deep dive into the intersection of applied machine learning and threat detection.
 - [awesome-prompt-engineering](https://github.com/prompt-engineering/awesome-prompt-engineering) - Awesome for your to collections .
+- [awesome-windows](https://github.com/quark-bar/awesome-windows) - A curated list of awesome applications, softwares, tools and shiny things for Windows.
 - [awesome-coding-by-voice](https://github.com/rafaotetra/awesome-coding-by-voice) - A list of videos, papers, tools, APIs and projects about coding by voice.
 - [awesome-webvis](https://github.com/rajsite/awesome-webvis) - A curated list of awesome WebVIs.
 - [awesome-AI4SingleCell](https://github.com/sallyqus/awesome-AI4SingleCell) - Must-read papers on deep learning based methodology paper for single cell data analysis.